Learn how to configure Dynamic Root Disk (DRD) in HPUX. Understand how to clone root disk, view files in it, activate, and deactivate DRD disk.

 5. After booting cloned disk

 If you boot your system from dynamic root disk, below things will be changed :

 - Past live root disk will be intact

 - Past live root disk will be removed from setboot primary/alternate boot path settings

-- You have to restore root mirror
+- You have to restore the root mirror

-- Your system will be having all changes (patch install, kernel tuning) you made on cloned disk
+- Your system will be having all changes (patch install, kernel tuning) you made on the cloned disk

 Dynamic Root Disk is a very powerful tool when it comes to chopping down your downtime.
 If you have little downtime window and need to perform a large number of patching which requires the reboot.
 Patch cloned disk and just reboot server during your short downtime!